Elevate your culinary endeavors with the rich and aromatic essence of homemade dry ginger powder.

 Instructions

-- Grab a grater.
+- Now, take a grater.

 Notes